venkatbikki9/quick_task/README.md

 # Port Configuration and Networking

-What port the app listens on and why

 The application listens on port 5000.

-This port is:

-Passed using the environment variable APP_PORT
+This port is passed using the environment variable APP_PORT

 Used internally by the Flask server inside the container